ReactiveX/RxJava/docs/Writing-operators-for-2.0.md

 }
 ```

-The approach uses an unique sentinel value `DISPOSED` - that should not appear elsewhere in your code - to indicate once a late actual `Disposable` arrives, it should be disposed immediately.
+The approach uses a unique sentinel value `DISPOSED` - that should not appear elsewhere in your code - to indicate once a late actual `Disposable` arrives, it should be disposed immediately.
 Both methods return true if the operation succeeded or false if the target was already disposed.

 Sometimes, only one call to `set` is permitted (i.e., `setOnce`) and other times, the previous non-null value needs no call to `dispose` because it is known to be disposed already (i.e., `replace`).